-- The NM tag is not exported. - The workbench exports color space information in the CS tag. - The colors of a right mate are incorrect since the colors of a paired read are stored as a single color string. - For hard clipped sequence reads, the color space is incorrect, since the color space string is not hard clipped. - SAM files contain sequence quality score and color quality scores.
+- The NH tag is exported. - The NM tag is not exported. - The workbench exports color space information in the CS tag. - The colors of a right mate are incorrect since the colors of a paired read are stored as a single color string. - For hard clipped sequence reads, the color space is incorrect, since the color space string is not hard clipped.

+• SAM files contain sequence quality score and color quality scores.
 The workbench only have color quality scores and these are stored and exported as sequence quality scores.